 We attempted to maximize the coverage of hospitals in the United States by using multiple data sources.
-However, some hospitals may be missing from the two data sources, and thus would not be reflected in the hospital linkage file.
-Similarly, we used AHA and OneKey to determine whether hospitals were designated as a non-Federal general acute care hospital.
-However, differences in this designation across data sources may result in some general acute care hospitals not being flagged as such or vice versa (see Appendix A).
+However, the data sources used in the development of the hospital linkage file vary in ways (for example, they use different data collection methods) that affect their characterization of hospitals and their linkages to systems.
+In addition, some hospitals may be missing from the two data sources and thus would not be reflected in the hospital linkage file.

+Similarly, we used the AHA and OneKey data to determine whether hospitals were designated as a non-Federal general acute care hospital.
+However, differences in this designation across data sources may result in some general acute care hospitals not being flagged as such or hospitals being flagged that are not general acute care hospitals (see Appendix A).

-Finally, the mechanism and criteria for assigning hospitals to health systems differ by data source, which leads to differences in linkage.
+Finally, the mechanism and criteria for assigning hospitals to health systems differ by data source, which leads to differences in linkages.
 We encountered differences in health system assignments across data sources that we had to adjudicate.
 Also, we take a fairly inclusive approach, only requiring that one data source indicate a hospital is assigned to a system.

-xi Foundation models of health system organization are considered a form of joint management.
+&lt;sup>ix Foundation models of health system organization are considered a form of joint management.
 Joint participation in an accountable care organization is not by itself indicative of joint management.
 In addition, "group" is not synonymous with a separately organized medical group.
 A hospital that employs community-based physicians who provide comprehensive care (but are not organized as a medical group) would be considered a health system.